 As the population dwindles, there are less and less children to fill the schools.
-Every year dozens of schools close their doors as education gets centralised in the bigger towns.
+Every year dozens of schools close their doors as education is centralised in the bigger towns.
 In 2008 alone, more than 300 schools did not reopen after summer.
-Some of the buildings have been renovated and are back in use as housing or a hotel.
-Most of them remain abandoned.
+Some of the buildings have been renovated and are back in use as housing or as hotels.
+Most of the schools remain abandoned.